 From my experience, ranges often disappoint when it comes to the maintenance of their short game areas, but if you spend a little money or get creative at home (or purchase one of our recommended indoor putting greens), putting is the one element of your game you can practice without a backyard, and without the need to vacate your lounge room.

 Thankfully, there is a huge range of high quality, relatively cheap gear on the market that will help spice up your putting practice and make it fun and interesting at home or in the office.

-The best putting aids I could find that are available in 2021 are the:
+The best putting aids on the market today are the:

 - Putt Out Putting Mirror